gnikkoch96/Python-Pomodoro-Timer-GUI/README.md

 <!--Description-->
 <h2> Description </h2>
   <!--Describe the project (what is a pomodoro timer?)-->
   <p> The Pomodoro Technique is a way to manage focus time for better performance (at least for me).
-The user has to choose a task to focus on for a set period of timer, and once
-      that time has finished, then the user can take a small break or a long break depending on how my sessions the user has done (usually after 4 pomodoros focus sessions).</p>
+The user has to choose a task to focus on for a set period of timer, and           once that time has finished, then the user can take a small break or a long break depending on how my sessions the user has done (usually after 4 pomodoros focus                 sessions).</p>

   <!--Explain why you made it-->
   <p> Pomodoro Timer GUI Python Vers. is a recreation of my Pomodro Timer GUI Java Vers.
 Since I have had some experience creating Swing GUIs using Java, I wanted to compare
       the differences between these languages.
 For the most part the framework I've chosen (DearPyGUI) and the Swing framework were entirely different.
+For example instead of actionListeners, we'd have to reference a callback method for the buttons.
+Also,we can generate multiple windows to appear at once with DearPyGUI whereas in the
+      Swing framework is not the case.</p>

-The reason why I chose
-      DearPyGUI over other frameworks like Tkinter, QT, or Kivy is that it is open-source, I don't need to worry about the terms and conditions especially for a small project         like this, and it has a very active community (Discord and Reddit). </p>
+  <p> The reason why I chose DearPyGUI over other frameworks like Tkinter, QT, or Kivy is that it is open-source, I don't need to worry about the terms and conditions especially       for a small project like this, and it has a very active community (Discord and Reddit). </p>

 <!--Technologies and Frameworks Used-->
 <h2> Technologies and Frameworks Used </h2>
+  <p> Make sure to install the DearPyGUI and Playsound Modules for it to work.
+You can follow the installation to DearPyGUI <a href="https://github.com/hoffstadt/DearPyGui">           here </a>, and install Playsound <a href="https://pypi.org/project/playsound/"> here </a>.</p>
+  <p> You could always just do <i> pip install dearpygui </i> and <i> pip install playsound. </i> </p>

   <ul>
     <li> <i> PyCharm IDE </i> - The environment used to code in Python </li>
     <li> <i> DearPyGUI Framework </i> - Framework used to create the GUI for this project </li>